 Questionable Additive Ingredients

-310 shakes contain several ingredients we recommend avoiding.
-The first is natural flavoring.
-As documented by a review published in the Toxicology Research medical journal, there is potential toxicity associated with some flavoring compounds.
+Natural flavoring is healthier than artificial flavoring, but as documented in a review published in the Toxicology Research medical journal, there is potential toxicity associated with some flavoring compounds.

-310 shakes also contain a blend of digestive enzymes such as amylases and lipase.
-Similar to our comments on the synthetic vitamin and mineral blend, it seems illogical to take a blend of digestive enzymes for people who don't have a deficiency.
-Digestive enzymes are produced by the body and most people don’t need exogenous supplementation.
+Our takeaway here is similar to our takeaway with the synthetic vitamin and mineral additives: it seems illogical to take a blend of digestive enzymes without a deficiency.
+Digestive enzymes are produced by the body, and most people don’t need exogenous supplementation.

-The final ingredient inclusion we disagree with is folic acid, which is part of the vitamin and mineral blend.
-This is a B-vitamin which has been associated with slightly increased risk of prostate cancer when supplemented.
+Folic acid is a synthetic form of a B-vitamin which has been associated with slightly increased risk of prostate cancer when supplemented.

-Any meal that provides less calories than maintenance can help with weight loss, but 310 Nutrition shakes haven't been studied in any clinical research suggesting they're effective for weight loss.
+Any meal that provides fewer calories than maintenance can help with weight loss, but 310 Nutrition doesn't appear to have been proven effective for weight loss in any clinical trials.

 Where to Get the Best Price